charyaburt/CharyaBurt-CDDLL/README.md

   - Install with the following command: `brew install python3`
 * Mediainfo
   - Install with the following command: `brew install mediainfo`
+* youtube-dl
+ - Install with the following command: `brew install youtube-dl`
 * FFmpeg
   - Install with the following command:  `brew install ffmpeg`